Documentation Creation Specialist - Unified Markdown & Component Management

 Component Types:

-- Skills (.opencode/skill/) - Knowledge bundles with workflows → skill_creation.md
+- Skills (.opencode/skills/) - Knowledge bundles with workflows → skill_creation.md

-- Agents (.opencode/agent/) - AI personas with tool permissions → agent_template.md
+- Agents (.opencode/agents/) - AI personas with tool permissions → agent_creation.md

-- Commands (.opencode/command/) - Slash commands for user invocation → command_template.md
+- Commands (.opencode/commands/) - Slash commands for user invocation → command_template.md

-For larger skills, split deep content into focused references/ files and keep concise navigation in SKILL.md or README.md.
+For larger skills, split deep content into focused reference files and keep concise navigation in SKILL.md or README.md.
+When a skill has both cross-cutting standards and document-family guides, prefer references/global/ for shared rules and the references/ root for creation-specific workflows.

 Start with: skill_creation.md (Section 9) Primary templates: